 My Friend Discovered Something Reality-Defying in His House

-“What in the…” I asked him.
+“What the…?”
+I asked him.

 “Haven’t gotten the slightest clue.”

-I turned to him frowning.
+I turned toward him, frowning.

 “Okay, hold on.”

-With that, he rushed out of the room.
+He rushed out of the room.

-Moments later I heard him on the stairs.
+Moments later, I heard him on the stairs.

-“So, how are you doing it?”
+“How are you doing it?”
 I asked once he was back.

 “What do you mean?”